 malignant pleural mesothelioma s...

 Cannonball metastases refer to large, well circumscribed, round pulmonary metastases that appear, well, like cannonballs.
 The French term "envolée de ballons" which translates to "balloons release" is also used to describe this same appearance.

 Metastases with such an appearance are classically...

-Carcinoid heart disease is a known complication of carcinoid tumors, and is particularly prevalent in patients who develop carcinoid syndrome.
+Carcinoid heart disease, also known as Hedinger syndrome, is a known complication of carcinoid tumors, and is particularly prevalent in patients who develop carcinoid syndrome.

 Cardiac lesions are present in approximately 50% of patients with carcinoid syndrome 1.